fhede/Archlinux-dots/Kernel-config-6.5-rc3-FH/README.md

 rcu: Preemptible hierarchical RCU implementation.
 Dynamic Preempt: full

-system76-scheduler seems to enable same thing in the config
+system76-scheduler seems to enable the same thing in there config